Canadian Expeditionary Force: Legacy

 After extensive experience and success in battle from the Second Battle of Ypres, through the Somme and particularly in the Battle of Arras at Vimy Ridge in April 1917, and Passchendaele the Canadian Corps came to be regarded as an exceptional force by both Allied and German military commanders.
 In the later stages of the European war, particularly after their success at Vimy Ridge and Passchendaele, the Canadian Corps was regarded by friend and foe alike as one of the most effective Allied military formations on the Western Front.

 The Canadian Expeditionary Force lost 60,661 men killed or died during the war, representing 9.28 per cent of the 619,636 who enlisted.

 There were occasions when Canadian soldiers acted up.
 Soldiers of the 218th Battalion rioted in Feb 1917.
-About 150 soldiers of an un-named battalion attacked the police station at Prince Albert in 1917, in protest of the imposition of strict liquor laws.
+About 150 soldiers of an unnamed battalion attacked the police station at Prince Albert in 1917, in protest of the imposition of strict liquor laws.

 A.A.
 Milne's well-known character "Winnie-the-pooh" is derived from a black bear taken to Europe as the mascot of a western Canadian army unit during the war.